8harath/CC/UI_IMPROVEMENTS_SUMMARY.md

 ---

-*This implementation provides a solid foundation for a modern, accessible, and user-friendly interface that follows current design best practices and accessibility standards.*
+*This implementation provides a solid foundation for a modern, accessible, and user-friendly interface that follows current design best practices and accessibility standards.
+All build errors have been resolved and the app is ready for compilation.*